-7 Iconic Carrie Bradshaw Shoe Moments on 'Sex and the City'
+7 Iconic Carrie Bradshaw Shoe Moments

 Someone's infringing on a woman's right to shoes!
 In fact, Sarah Jessica Parker tried to use the iconic Sex and the City stoop for a shoe photoshoot and got into a little bit of trouble.
 Apparently the real-life owners are not too keen on fans making a sanctuary out of a building they choose to call home.
 You know who probably wouldn't have minded?
 Carrie Bradshaw.